 - a.
-Interior parking lot landscaping must be reasonably distributed throughout the parking lot and provided in landscape islands or medians within the parking lot that comply with all of the following requirements: - (1) They must be bordered by a paved surface on at least 2 sides; - (2) They must be at least 7 feet wide, as measured from the back of the curb; - (3) They must include at least one tree per island and be covered with ground cover plants or mulch; - (4) They must be protected by curbs or other barriers, which may include breaks or inlets to allow stormwater runoff to enter the landscape island; and

-- (5) They must be located so that every parking space is within 100 feet of a tree. - b.
+Interior parking lot landscaping must be reasonably distributed throughout the parking lot and provided in landscape islands or medians that comply with all of the following requirements: - (1) They must be bordered by a paved surface on at least 2 sides; - (2) They must be at least 7 feet wide, as measured from the back of the curb; - (3) They must include at least one tree per island and be covered with ground cover plants or mulch; - (4) They must be protected by curbs or other barriers, which may include breaks or inlets to allow stormwater runoff to enter the landscape island; and - (5) They must be located so that every parking space is within 100 feet of a tree. - b.
 Parking rows that end abutting a paved driving surface must have a landscape terminal island (end cap) at that end of the parking row.
-All other parking lot landscape islands must be located to comply with all applicable regulations of this section. - c.
-The land use administrator is expressly authorized to approve landscape plans that do not provide terminal islands at the end of each parking row or that otherwise provide for reduced dispersal of interior parking lot landscape areas when proposed landscape planting areas are combined to form functional bioretention areas or to preserve existing trees and vegetation.
+All other parking lot landscape islands must be located to comply with all applicable regulations of this section. - that do not provide terminal islands at the end of each parking row or that otherwise provide for reduced dispersal of interior parking lot landscape areas when proposed landscape planting areas are combined to form functional bioretention areas or to preserve existing trees and vegetation.